mircosone/mircosone/README.md

 - [FileOrganizer](https://github.com/mircosone/FileOrganizer): Organizes files by type and implements a naming convention.
 - [BankingApplication](https://github.com/mircosone/BankingApp): Track, and update banking as well as viewing banking history.
 - [FitnessApplication](https://github.com/mircosone/FitnessApplication): Find different exercises, log exercise done and track fitness history.
+- [FileMover](https://github.com/mircosone/FileMover): Move files from one drive to the other keeping its structurel integrity.

 ## Connect with Me
 - [LinkedIn](https://www.linkedin.com/in/mirco-elong-22aa3a304/)